-In particular, in both cases Indigenous communities and leaders were targeted because of worries about what their indigeneity might lead to in terms of selfdetermination claims and opposition to state-favoured modernisation programs.
-These concerns were in part motivated by racialized perceptions of Indigenous communities as "backward" and in need of modernisation.
-But they were also motivated by the fact that Indigenous communities were sites of political activity and organization that might compete with national models and institutions of citizenship.
+concerns were in part motivated by racialized perceptions of indigenous communities as "backward" and in need of modernization.
+However, they were also motivated by the fact that indigenous communities were sites of political activity and organization that might compete with national models and institutions of citizenship.